Baltic Gas Market

 The Baltic states have been an "energy island" for a long time, connected only to the Russian gas supply system.
-The European Union is contributor of two undergoing gas interconnection projects, connecting Baltics with Finland and Poland.
+The European Union is contributor of two gas interconnection projects, connecting Baltics with Finland and Poland.

 The Baltic region is heavily dominated by Russian gas supplies.
 Alternative supply channels has been considered in recent years.
 Since 2014 the LNG terminal in Klaipeda has served as an alternative LNG entry point in the region.
 However, the need for an effective long-term alternative LNG supply channel is still required.
 The Skulte LNG terminal project, along with Klaipeda LNG terminal and two Estonian projects in Paldiski and Tallinn are under consideration as a long-term solution for LNG import in the region.

 The gas transmission system operators (TSOs) in Finland, Latvia and Estonia have signed an Inter TSO Compensation (ITC) agreement, which enables the functioning of a single gas transmission tariff zone for Finland, Estonia and Latvia from the beginning of 2020.
 The ITC agreement unifies the entry point tariffs on the external borders of the region and removes commercial interconnection points between countries.
-The Estonian - Finnish interconnection Balticconnector will be used for transportation of the gas across Finnish gulf without additional charges.
-Transportation of gas to and from Inčukalns UGS will also be ensured without additional entry/exit fee.
+The Estonian - Finnish interconnection Balticconnector is used for transportation of the gas across Finnish gulf without additional charges.
+Transportation of gas to and from Inčukalns UGS is also ensured without additional entry/exit fee.
 The ITC agreement foresees compensation for TSOs of eligible variable costs and sets principles of the entry revenue re-distribution among the operators.

 JSC Skulte LNG Terminal